Learn more about our research studies

 What will happen in the study?

 Help researchers understand and learn more about non-pharmacological interventions for children with ASD and how their brains use sensory information.
-Contact us to find out if your family is eligible!
+Click the link to answer a few questions to find out if your child might be eligible!